Skip to main content

 Local Resources

-US Embassy in Indonesia
+US Embassy Jakarta

-Consular services for US citizens in Indonesia
+Consular services for US citizens in eastern Indonesia, including East Java, Bali, Nusa Tenggara, and eastern provinces.

 IRS International Taxpayers